 with an overall inspection of his paws, ears, eyes and nails, will help him get used to being touched when he

-needs goes for his first professional grooming.
+needs to go for his first professional grooming.

 To further expand your pet's experience with the world, enroll your dog in puppy school.
 The timing